About Caledonia

 Need For the Project

-After a period of intensive technical progress, offshore wind is now the lowest cost means of generating the high volumes of low-carbon power we need – and the Caledonia site is one of the cheapest and fastest to build.
+A drive in innovation and technological improvements means that offshore wind is now the lowest cost means of generating the high volumes of low-carbon power we need – and the Caledonia site is one of the most efficient and cost-effective to build.

 PROJECT INFORMATION